BYU-ITC-210/BYU-ITC-210.github.io/HW4-GET-and-POST.md

 ### 2. Set the form action

-The URL, `https://echo.dicax.org`, is a handy tool that echoes everything in any HTTP request directly back to the caller.
+The URL, `https://echo.dicax.org`, is a handy tool that echoes everything in any HTTP request it receives directly back to the caller.

 * In your page, set the `action` attribute on the `<form>` element to `https://echo.dicax.org`.